Tuition Assistance & Grants

 Lansing Catholic High School community forms students spiritually, intellectually, and socially into faithful disciples of Jesus Christ.

 Lansing Catholic High School seeks to enroll intellectually curious and faith-minded students regardless of a family's ability to pay.
-In the 2022-23 school year, Lansing Catholic distributed more than $1.5M to over 90% of our school families.
+In the 2023-24 school year, Lansing Catholic distributed more than $865,000 to offset the total cost to eduate.
 All tuition assistance must be applied for in order to ensure all dollars are distributed on the basis of financial need.

 LCHS offers need-based tuition assistance that is determined by FACTS Grant & Aid Assessment, a third party.
 Historically, 76% of our families who apply for tuition assistance receive aid and the average award is $4,800.
 All admissions decisions are made separately from tuition assistance determinations.
 We strongly encourage every family that feels they cannot afford the full tuition rate to apply.